Psychology Level 3 Applied

 - are keen to carry out independent investigative research

 How does it differ to A Level Psychology?

 However, their method of assessment is different.
 Unlike A-level, the National Extended Certificate allows students to complete modules and sit assessments as they go rather than doing 100% examined assessment at the end of 2 years.

-At least 5 Grade 4s including Maths and English.
+- At least 5 GCSEs at Grade 4, including GCSE English and GCSE Maths.